mosip/converters/README.md

 # Converters

 # Overview

 This repository contains the source code for the Converters module, which enables the conversion of ISO biometric and document data into standard image formats such as JPEG or PNG.
 The module exposes API endpoints for configuring and handling conversion operations.

-## Databases
-Refer to SQL scripts.
+Note: This converters module can be used both as a library and as a service.

 ## Build & run (for developers)

-The project requires the following:
+To build and run the project, ensure you have the following prerequisites installed:

-Java Development Kit (JDK): Version 21.0.5
+- Java Development Kit (JDK): Version 21.0.3

-Maven: Version 3.9.6
+- Apache Maven: Version 3.9.6

+Follow these below steps to get started:

 1. Build and install:
  - Navigate to the project directory: